-It's legal to have sex with a 12-year-old in the Philippines.
+Under Philippine law, 12-year-olds can consent to sex.
 Activists are trying to change that

 Activists in the Philippines have been pushing to change the law since the 1980s.

 The age of consent is enshrined in the country's Revised Penal Code, passed in 1930.
-Under the penal code, rape is defined as "having carnal knowledge of a woman" through the use of force, when the woman is unconscious -- or "when the woman is under 12 years of age."
+Under the penal code, rape is defined as "having carnal knowledge of a woman" through the use of force, when the woman is unconscious, "deprived of reason" -- or "when the woman is under 12 years of age."

 The age seems shockingly low by modern standards, but it reflects historical attitudes.
 In many places across Europe -- including Spain, which ruled the Philippines as a colony for more than 300 years until 1898 -- early laws placed the age of consent between 10 and 12 years old.